WIND ENERGY INDUSTRY INSTALLS 1,400 MW IN 3RD QUARTER OF WHAT WILL BE ANOTHER RECORD YEAR

 Evolution of Financial Crisis, Policies of New Administration Will Shape Outlook for 2009

-WASHINGTON, D.C. – The U.S. industry installed 1,389 megawatts (MW) this quarter, bringing to 4,204 MW the total of projects completed in what is expected to be another record year, the American Association announced today in its 3rd quarter market report.
+WASHINGTON, D.C. – The U.S. energy industry installed 1,389 megawatts (MW) this quarter, bringing to 4,204 MW the total of projects completed in what is expected to be another record year, the American Energy Association announced today in its 3rd quarter market report.

-With even more reported under construction, the industry is on track to surpass the banner year of 2007, when 5,249 MW were installed, with a total of about 7,500 MW this year (7,500 MW would generate enough electricity to power the equivalent of about 2.2 million homes).
+With even more reported under construction, the industry is on track to surpass the banner year of 2007, when 5,249 MW were installed, with a total of about 7,500 MW this year (7,500 MW would generate enough electricity to the equivalent of about 2.2 million homes).

 In welcome news for the economy, the industry is also aggressively expanding its manufacturing base in the U.S., creating jobs and fostering investment and growth even in a difficult financial climate.
-AWEA’s report tallies the opening of eight new component manufacturing facilities this year; the expansion of nine facilities; and the announcement of an additional 19 facilities.
-As a result of recent manufacturing investment, AWEA estimates, the share of domestically made components in wind turbines has risen from about 30% in 2005 to 50% today.
+AWEA’s report tallies the opening of eight new turbine component manufacturing facilities this year; the expansion of nine facilities; and the announcement of an additional 19 facilities.
+As a result of recent manufacturing investment, AWEA estimates, the share of domestically made components in has risen from about 30% in 2005 to 50% today.
 The new facilities will create an estimated 9,000 jobs.

-“The convenient truth here is that provides a stimulus for our economy, as well as a climate change and security solution,” said AWEA Executive Director Randall Swisher.
-“The market, in spite of all its turmoil, clearly points to as one of the most attractive options available today.
-But if we are to keep this momentum going, the new President and Congress will need to put in place what the majority of the American people support but the country still lacks: a long-term renewable policy.”
+“The convenient truth here is that provides a stimulus for our economy, as well as a climate change and energy security solution,” said AWEA Executive Director Randall Swisher.
+“The market, in spite of all its turmoil, clearly points to as one of the most attractive energy options available today.
+But if we are to keep this momentum going, the new President and Congress will need to put in place what the majority of the American people support but the country still lacks: a long-term renewable .”

 Check Also